ainfarhanah/homelab/README.md

 # homelab
-Just a journey to setup homelab server
+Just a journey to setup homelab server at the same, it's a process for me to learn and explore IT tech.